 Mexico is the northernmost Latin American nation and is home to nearly 130 million habitants.
 Mexico has a market as large as Western Europe and has one of the most open global economies, with 11 free trade agreements covering 44 countries.
 Mexico presents exciting commercial opportunities for companies looking to expand their operations.
 As such, the true potential of Mexico should not be underrated.

-Keep reading and learn about the key aspects in the business incorporation process, and the procedure to open a corporate bank account.
+Keep reading and learn about the key aspects in the business incorporation and bank account opening process.

 Once companies have discovered a market opportunity, and are ready to penetrate this market and begin operations, they will need the right entry strategy.
 For most corporations, the incorporation of a local company is the ideal method to begin business operations.
 The Stock Corporation, or S.A. de C.V (Sociedad Anónima de Capital Variable), is the most common business structure used by foreigners looking to launch operations in the region.